Our key tool for development is the empowerment of our people and the community

 Empowering our people means providing job security, satisfaction, recognition and opportunities for skills and career development; it is also about enabling our employees to grow with the company and share the value created through their hard work.
 One of our most meaningful initiatives for delivering genuine social value from our fishing activities is the Oceana Empowerment Trust (the Trust).

 Fair distribution of value derived from fishing rights

 At Oceana our focus on empowerment is both strategic and operational.
-It is part of how we do business at all levels, throughout the company.
+It is part of how we do business at all levels throughout the company.

-Our B-BBEE Performance
+Our B-BBEE performance

-We maintained our black-owned and black-controlled status.
-Our three major empowered shareholders that contributed to this are Tiger Brands Limited, Brimstone Investment Corporation and the Oceana Empowerment Trust.
-Our performance on this score far exceeds the dti target for black ownership (25,0%).
+We have maintained our black-owned and black-controlled shareholding.
+Our three major empowered shareholders that contributed to this continue to be Tiger Brands Limited, Brimstone Investment Corporation and the Oceana Empowerment Trust, with a combined black ownership holding of 63,2%.
+We achieved the full 25 points for this element.

-Enterprise and Supplier Development
+Enterprise and supplier development